vidister/gimp-web/content/about/meta/frontpage.md

 The reason I say this is that it's likely going to be a bit of work, and I'd hate for you to get too far down the rabbit hole before finding out it may not be something that will be implemented.

 Ok, still on track to fiddle with the front page?
 Read on!
-Or just jump straight to the [TL;DR](#tldr).
+Or just jump straight to the [tl;dr](#tldr).

+If you're in a rush or just need a reminder, to edit the front page modify this file:

+    /themes/newgimp/templates/home.html